gchq/Gaffer/doc/src/main/resources/user/walkthrough/Aggregation.md

 ${CODE_LINK}

-This example demonstrates the aggregation functionality in Gaffer.
+Aggregation is a key powerful feature in Gaffer and we will guide you through it in this walkthrough.

 Aggregation is applied at ingest and query time.

 1. Ingest aggregation permanently aggregates similar elements together.
 Elements will be aggregated if:
     1. An entity has the same group, vertex, visibility and any specified groupBy property values are identical.